MohamedElashri/firewall/README.md

 ## Usage

-The `ufw` CLI Manager provides a set of commands to manage the firewall.
+Firewall provides a set of commands to manage the firewall.
 Here's a table of the available commands:

 | Command                           | Description                                                   |
 |-----------------------------------|---------------------------------------------------------------|